Celery Baked in Vinaigrette with Pancetta and Shallots

 This is a great way to serve celery as a vegetable.
 I used silicone paper (baking parchment) for this as it looks very pretty if you take the whole parcel to the table – otherwise foil would do.
 For 4 to 6 people, you can double the ingredients and make two parcels.

-This recipe is taken from Delia Smith’s Winter Collection
+This recipe is from Delia's Winter Collection.
+Serves 2

 Begin by removing the tough outer layers of the celery, then pare the outside of the root off, but leave it attached.
 Now cut across the celery about 3½ inches (9 cm) from the base.
 Stand the lower half upright and cut vertically through the centre.